Koha-Community/kohadocs/source/cron_jobs.rst

 .. _delete-items-label:

-Batch Item Deletion
+Batch item deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/delete\_items.pl

-Does: A batch item deletion tool, which generates a query against the items database and deletes the items matching the criteria specified in the command line arguments.
+Does: generates a query against the items database and deletes the items matching the criteria specified in the command line arguments.

 .. _check-url-quick-label:

-Check URL Quick
+Check URL quick
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/check-url-quick.pl

-Does: Check URLs from biblio records.
+Does: checks URLs from biblio records.

     **Note**